 Over the years since then, the island has served as a landing spot for pirates, fishermen and various American pioneers.
 The Koreshan Unity arrived in the area in 1894 and Mound Key was among the acreage they bought to establish their utopian community on.
 In 1961, the remaining four followers of the faith donated a large chunk of their real estate holdings to the State of Florida.
 Most of Mound Key was part of that donation.

-Mound Key Archaeological State Park is accessible only by boat from either Koreshan State Historic Site or from Lovers Key/Carl E. Johnson State Park (both located on the mainland side of Estero Bay).
+Mound Key Archaeological State Park is accessible only by boat from either Koreshan State Park or from Lovers Key State Park (both located on the mainland side of Estero Bay).
 Mound Key has a few interpretive exhibits and offers boating, fishing and wildlife observation but there are no other amenities on the island, no restrooms.
 Nature trails and information kiosks are still being developed.
 There is a half-mile trail across the island with boat landings at both ends of the trail.
 Mound Key Archaeological State Park is open for day use only from 8 am to sunset, every day of the year.

 The Mound Key Site (a series of ancient shell middens built by the Calusa over hundreds of years) was listed on the National Register of Historic Places in 1970.

 The trail across the middle of Mound Key